sibuting921/vscode_gray_theme/README.md

 Gray theme files for visual studio code

-VSCODE theme with gray background, which perfectly work with the"Default Light+" theme.
+VS Code theme with gray background, which perfectly work with the"Default Light+" theme.
 The reason for changing the background color from #ffffff to #dedede (to gray) is because LED displays have higher contrast, so this would be a good idea to change background color to deeper color if the light hurts your eyes.

-## setup
+## Setup

 You can customize your active Visual Studio Code color theme with the workbench.colorCustomizations user setting.